ssshrihari/rgb-deinterleave-arm-neon/README.md

 # rgb-deinterleave-arm-neon

-This project is demonstrates a comparison between a naive C code and a optimized arm-neon C code
+This project is processes rgb values with an optimized arm-neon C code

 ## Build instructions
 ``` Docker